How to Kill and get rid of SUBTERRANEAN Termites ON CONCRETE SLAB?

-Subterranean termites live below ground and may enter the structure passing underneath the concrete slab.
-The termite treatment method is to apply a liquid pesticide (termiticide) to block this possible entry point.
+Subterranean termites live below ground and may enter the structure passing underneath the concrete slab and then go up into your house to consume cellulose.
+The termite treatment method is used to ged rid of termites by applying a liquid pesticide (termiticide) under the bottom slab to block this possible entry point.
+The chemically treated zone surrounds the perimeter of the building and makes a termite chemical barrier.

-During the injection with a rod, back flow of chemical may occur from the injected hole or the adjacent holes:
+During the termiticide injection with a rod, back flow of chemical may occur from the injected hole or the adjacent holes in the concrete slab:

 - Safety concern for the Pest Control Operator and the home-owner